 1. Double-space throughout the paper.
 This includes the body of the paper, block quotations, and Works Cited entries.
 Check your word processing program's default spacing.

 F. Indenting

-- 1. Indent 5 spaces at the beginning of each paragraph. - 2.
-Indent block quotations 10 spaces from the left margin only.
+- 1. Indent 5 spaces (or a tab of 1⁄2 inch) at the beginning of each paragraph. - 2.
+Indent block quotations 10 spaces (or a double tab) from the left margin only.

 G. Quoting